ucsb-seclab/chainreactor/README.md

 The `bfg9000.py` script is an end-to-end script designed to automate the entire process of running the ChainReactor project.
 This includes spawning instances, extracting system facts via the Facts Extractor, generating PDDL problems, and solving these problems with Powerlifted.
 The script supports both AWS and Digital Ocean instances.

+This is the overview of what the BFG wraps up:

+1. **Initialize the Connection**: Depending on the connection method chosen (reverse shell, bind shell, or SSH), the script will establish a connection to the target system.
+2. **Extract Facts**: The script will extract system facts, including users, groups, executables, writable files, SUID/SGID files, and vulnerabilities.
+3. **Encode Problems**: The extracted facts are encoded into PDDL problems using the specified domain file.
+4. **Save Results**: The encoded problems are saved in the `generated_problems/` directory, and the extracted facts are optionally pickled for reuse.

 #### Prerequisites

 Before running the `bfg9000.py` script, ensure that you have the necessary modules and dependencies installed.
-We use `poetry` to handle the dependencies.
+We use `nix` and `poetry` to handle the dependencies.

 If you use Nix, which we strongly recommend, this is all handled automatically when entering the development environment.